Roles: Read Only, Authors, Admins

 How to Utilize Groups

-- @mentioning a Group in the comments of a Card sends a notification (Slack or email) to that Group and it pops up in their Guru Notifications queue.
+@mentioning a Group in the comments of a Card sends a notification (Slack or email) to that Group and it pops up in their 'My Tasks' queue.
 This is a great way to clarify something if a Card is unclear or out of date as well as alert the team of new or changed knowledge.